 Especially if you're having major dental work involving surgery, it can be a good idea to have someone accompany you on your trip.
 They will be able to help you get back to your room to rest and ensure you have enough soft food on hand as you recover.
 If you experience any complications, they can also step in to help communicate with the dental clinic.

-This does mean double the cost in airfares, food, and accommodation, but it can be worth it for the peace of mind.
-Plus, you’ll have a friend or loved one to enjoy your vacation with.
+This does mean double the cost of airfares, food, and accommodation, but it can be worth it for the peace of mind.
+Plus, you'll have a friend or loved one to enjoy your vacation with.

 Reviews of crowns, veneers & dental implants in Cancun

 Reading Cancun dentist reviews should be an important part of your research.
 Your dentist will be happy to provide you with testimonials but you should also seek out independent reviews since dental clinics can be very selective of the patients they showcase.

 Review sites and discussion forums are a good place to start.
 You can also search for video reviews which might give you a look inside the clinic.
 We have a separate article featuring Mexico dentist reviews, including from Cancun.